Laredo, Texas: Television

 According to Nielsen Media Research, the Laredo region (which includes Webb and Zapata counties) is ranked 185th market by population size in the United States.
 The first station to broadcast in Laredo was KGNS in 1956, followed by KVTV in 1973, then KJTB (now KLDO) in 1985.

-The only notable television network missing from Laredo's airwaves is PBS.
+The only notable television network missing from Laredo's airwaves is PBS or Cozi TV.
 Laredo had a full-power local The CW affiliate, KGNS-DT2, but on July 3, 2014, the affiliation switched to ABC.
 Prior to that KJTB channel 27, from January 1985 to October 1988 was Laredo's ABC affiliate.
 KJTB was later bought by Entravision and affiliated the station to Telemundo and changed its callsign to KLDO.
 Today KLDO is affiliated to Univision.
 Before KJTB, KGNS, an NBC affiliate had a secondary affiliation to ABC from its founding in 1956 through KJTB's founding in 1985.
 On November 6, 2013, KGNS reached an agreement to add the ABC affiliation.
 The ABC affiliate launched in July 2014 when KGNS dropped The CW programming and added ABC programming.
 In October 2015 KVTV now KYLX started broadcasting The CW Programming on its digital subchannel 13.2.

 In December 2014, all Nuevo Laredo stations turned off analog television broadcasting and started broadcasting digitally only.